 Rape complaints increased 25 percent between 2006 and 2011 in India, although it is unclear whether this represents a real uptick in crime or a greater willingness by victims to file charges or by the police to accept them.
 However, gender-based violence as a whole has worsened in India over the past several years.
 National Crime Record Bureau statistics show a 7.1 percent nationwide hike in crimes against women since 2010.

-"It's really a constellation of factors hindering women's rights, including gender sex selection, literacy, child marriage and violence." – CFR Fellow Rachel Vogelstein
+"It's really a constellation of factors hindering women's rights, including gender sex selection, literacy, child marriage, and violence."–Rachel Vogelstein, Council on Foreign Relations

 Under the Indian Penal Code, crimes against women include rape, kidnapping and abduction, molestation, sexual harassment, torture, homicide for dowry, and the importation of girls.
 But critics have voiced concern over the vagueness of their definitions, particularly that of rape.
 Often, perpetrators of severe sexual attacks are charged with criminal assault on a woman with "intent to outrage her modesty," an offense that carries a light penalty and is rarely enforced.

 "Eve-teasing," a common euphemism for sexual harassment or molestation in public places, goes mostly unreported.
 Many analysts attribute this to a culture of complicity and the government's weak prosecution of such assault crimes.
 A study by the Hindustan Times found that in the last five years, fifty-one cases related to eve-teasing in the city of Jalandhar in Punjab were taken to court, and only five people were convicted, while thirty others were acquitted due to lack of evidence.